 Finding Light During A Dark Night of the Soul

-Life can be Unbearable when you’re feeling lost, Alone, & in despair
+Life can be Unbearable when you’re feeling lost, Alone, and in despair

-A dark night of the soul is a phrase that describes a deep and often painful period of emotional and spiritual crisis.
-Many who experience it feel overwhelmed by depression, despair, or a sense that life has lost its meaning.
-This can feel utterly isolating—like you’re trapped in a fog with no clear way out.
+The phrase dark night of the soul describes a deep and often painful period of emotional or spiritual crisis.
+For many, it’s marked by depression, despair, or a disorienting sense that life has lost its meaning.
+It can feel utterly isolating—like being trapped in a fog with no clear way through.

-If you’re navigating a dark night of the soul, you might find yourself asking, “Why am I here?
+If you're in the midst of this kind of experience, you may find yourself asking, “Why am I here?
 What’s the point of all this suffering?”
-These questions can be terrifying, but they also point to a profound longing for deeper connection, healing, and understanding.
+These questions can be frightening—but they also signal a deeper longing.
+A longing for connection, for healing, and for a sense of something more.

 When Depression Feels Like an Endless Night